anjalisarawgi/mlops_sign_mnist/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:
+>
+> We made use of both branches and pull requests in our project.
+In our group, members had a branch that they worked on in addition to the main branch.
+> Each feature or bug fix was developed in a separate branch, which allowed us to work on multiple parts of the project individually, but simultaneously without interfering with the main codebase.
+> To merge code, we would create a pull request from our individual feature branch to the main branch.
+This triggered a review process where other team members could review the changes, run tests, and provide feedback.
+> Only after the PR was reviewed and approved, the changes were merged into the main branch.
+> Using branches and PRs also allowed us to maintain a clean and stable main branch.

 --- question 9 fill here ---